Home Remedies for Drug Detox

 Regardless of your treatment plan post-detoxification, the effects of detox may continue and you should have no problem employing any home remedies you choose during recovery.
 Some, like meditation and exercise, have been employed by treatment facilities in their patient care and may be encouraged.

-For information and guidance on what your next steps should be, just call 800-483-2193 to speak with a caring specialist about the options for your specific situation.
+For information and guidance on what your next steps should be, just call 866-351-3840(Who Answers?) to speak about the options for your specific situation.
 There is help and care available to make sure that your detox and treatment are both successful and sustainable.

 - Substance Abuse and Mental Health Services Administration.
 (2006).
 Detoxification and Substance Abuse Treatment- 1 Overview, Essential Concepts, and Definitions in Detoxification.